 This Chilterns Wildwood holds many secrets of our ancient ancestors, watch this space

 It is time to thin the trees, to bring down some of the giant oaks, beech and more recent ash to allow those that are left more elbow room.

 Within the Wildwood is a small rhomboid shaped bank and ditch, in fact this was the first archaeological feature to be recognised way back in 1982 and reported by two local school boys.

-A feature of many of the Chiltern ancient woodlands are the mysterious dells.
-These dells, often referred to as chalk pits vary in size but many are huge excavations, but what was the purpose of them?
+In many of the Chiltern’s ancient woodlands are mysterious dells, often called chalk pits.
+Many are huge excavations, so what was their purpose?

 The winter of 2012/13 has been wet, cold and snowy, and the Wildwood is sleeping, but not for too much longer.
 The roar of chain saws will soon be heard and the workman like growl of diesel engined timber extraction vehicles will soon echo through the woodland.

 Is TV showing more interest in traditional crafts?, Stuart King appeared on Time Team, the Alan Titchmarsh Show, and Great Railway Journeys.

 In my village of Holmer Green we have a number of old track ways that through history, from time to time would have been used for droving animals, particularly sheep.